vukbgit/simplex/README.md

 * __root__: the top folder of the Simplex installation, usually the top folder in the web accessible part of the site web space
 * __application__: the customized installation of Simplex for the specific project/domain
-* __environment__: in which the current request is handled, based usually on the requested domain, takes usually values of development or production
+* __environment__: in which the current request is handled, based usually on the requested domain, takes usually the values of "development" or "production"
-* __action__: the specific logic associated to a route, i.e. 'list' and 'save-form', every route must set an 'action' parameter
+* __action__: the specific logic associated to a route, i.e. 'list' and 'save-form', every route must set an 'action' parameter and it should be formatted as a [slug](https://en.wikipedia.org/wiki/Clean_URL#Slug)

 Conventions: